noopur-zambare/noopur-zambare/README.md

 ## About Me
 I'm pursuing my MSc in Computing Science at the University of Alberta, focusing on Bias and Fairness in Machine Learning.
 I received my BTech in Mechanical Engineering with a Minor in Data Science from IIT Jodhpur, India.
+I would like to contribute to projects involving applied ML!

  <h3><u>:computer: Programming </u> </h3>